cancerit/CaVEMan/README.md

 ## Prerequisites

-* As of version 1.6.0 CaVEMan supports cram files (with index).
-* BWA Mapped, indexed, duplicate marked/removed bam files, for both a normal and tumour sample
+* BWA Mapped, indexed, duplicate marked/removed alignment files, for both a normal and tumour sample
+  * Only alignments with standard illumina quality scores have been tested, other inputs may cause unexpected behaviour
+	* Supports BAM and, as of version 1.6.0, CRAM (with index).
 * Reference.fasta and index
 * A one based bed style format file of regions to ignore during analysis (see specified format).
 * [zlib](https://zlib.net/) >= 1.2.3.5